TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 The above examples show the most commonly used :mod:`unittest` features which are sufficient to meet many everyday testing needs.
-The remainder of the documentation explores the full feature set from first principles.
+The remainder of the documentation explores the full feature set kutoka first principles.

 .. _unittest-command-line-interface: